-The governing body has notified the headteacher that it expects the school behaviour policy to include the power to use reasonable force.
+The governing body has notified the Executive Head Teacher and Head of School that it expects the school behaviour policy to include the power to use reasonable force.

 At St Vincent's Catholic Primary School, we work to the framework of national government guidance Use of Reasonable Force; Advice for head teachers, staff and governing bodies Dfe 2013.